Does Gartner Have a CDP Magic Quadrant?

 Visit this Peer Insights page on our site to read featured reviews of Treasure Data’s CDP.

-Bottom Line: No Gartner Magic Quadrant for CDPs—BUT There Are Plenty of CDP Resources
+Bottom Line: Lots of CDP Resources

+As you can see, there’s plenty of resources to inform your CDP selection.
 You can also visit CDP Case Studies to learn how CDPs are helping companies worldwide to customize customer journeys, provide customer analytics, and help with marketing tasks such as targeting and segmentation, targeted personalization, data unification, single customer views, customer analytics, and campaign orchestration.

 Lisa Stapleton